 Quick and Easy Travel Meals

-Okay, your hotel room only has a micro/fridge or you’re on a road trip by car/van.
-If yes to a the previously mentioned, then these kitchenless meals will certainly help.
+Okay, your hotel room only has a micro/fridge, or you’re on a road trip by car/van.
+If yes, then these kitchen less meals will certainly help.
+Every Travel by Car/Van and Room with Micro/Fridge meal provide at least one complete protein food or a combination of partial protein foods.

+Healthy fats are a part of each meal.
+Complex carbohydrates are only in some meals.
 These simple meals can provide you with a diet that’s healthier than what most Americans are presently eating.
 How is this possible?
 Answer, no ultra-processed foods, no fast foods and used only minimally processed foods in each meal.

 Refined Salt – (table salt)